xkedude/Ultimate-Sideloading-Guide/README.md

 Then follow Part 1 and 2 of the guide to prevent revokes in the future Using Nugget or Cowabungs with the DNS blocker

-Profiles disappear when using Nugget and Cowabunga (only on older ios/devices).
+Profiles disappear when using Nugget and Cowabunga.
 This can easily be fixed but is a bit annoying as it requires a PC.

 Fix for macOS:

-Only the macOS version of Nugget is compatible with this guide.
-Not the app itself!
+Only the macOS version of Nugget is compatible with this guide (only on older ios/devices its needed).
+Not the mobile app itself!
 You must always follow this guide when wanting to use Nugget and Cowabunga!

 Part [1/2] Using Nugget/Cowabunga